zeusta/Docs/extensions/Guide By Functions/Magento 2/Store Credit.md

 This page can be divided into two main sections including **Life-time Reports and Period-of-time Report Charts**.

-•	**Life-time Reports**: There are 2 types of reports.
+- **Life-time Reports**: There are 2 types of reports.<br/>
--  	**Customer Credit Statistics** with the total credit, the total spent credit and the number of Customers with credit in your system.
+       - **Customer Credit Statistics** with the total credit, the total spent credit and the number of Customers with credit in your system.<br/>
        - **Top 5 Customers with The Greatest Credit Balances** with their names and current balances in your system.

 •	**Period-of-time Report Charts**: This chart shows you the total spent credit and received credit of all Customers per day in your chosen time range such as **last 24 hours, last 7 days, current month**, etc.